 How drawing saved my life.
-By Ilkka.

 As long as I can remember, I have been drawing.
 As soon as I could hold a pencil I started scribbling.
 Those scribbles turned into drawings of my friends, my family, their houses, their cars and other people I saw on the street.
 It was a way of navigating the world that existed around me.
 It was my way of labeling things.
 Drawing was part of my language process, like any child.
 It helped me categorize the world- and therefore understand it.